Abel, Charlie: Politics is Rotten

 alternative.

-I had been politically active in the past and now realize that none
+I had been politically active in the past and now realize that no

 participation is the only reasoned response in light of the facts I had